des-testbed/libara/README.md

 3. After the checkout you can build the sources and simulation via

 		make all

+   We also support a headless build via

+		 make HEADLESS=TRUE

-4. Ara-Sim is developed with a test driven approach using the [CppUTest][1] framework.
+5. Ara-Sim is developed with a test driven approach using the [CppUTest][1] framework.
 You should can run the whole Ara-Sim regression test suit via the following command.
 This will automatically initialize and update the git submodule [tests/cpputest][2].

 		make test

-5. A doxygen based documentation can be build using the 'doc' target
+6. A doxygen based documentation can be build using the 'doc' target

 		make doc